Durgadevi071997-DA/Sales_Data_Analysis_Using_SQLite_and_Python/README.md

 Creating visualizations using Matplotlib

 Performing basic sales analysis

 ## Conclusion

 This project successfully demonstrated how SQL and Python can be integrated to perform sales data analysis.
 Using SQLite, Pandas, and Matplotlib, meaningful insights were generated from sales data, and the results were effectively visualized through a bar chart.
-## Conclusion

-This project successfully demonstrated how SQL and Python can be integrated to perform sales data analysis.
-Using SQLite, Pandas, and Matplotlib, meaningful insights were generated from sales data, and the results were effectively visualized through a bar chart.
-## Conclusion

-This project successfully demonstrated how SQL and Python can be integrated to perform sales data analysis.
-Using SQLite, Pandas, and Matplotlib, meaningful insights were generated from sales data, and the results were effectively visualized through a bar chart.
 ## Screenshots

 <img width="519" height="328" alt="Screenshot 2026-06-25 115542" src="https://github.com/user-attachments/assets/02df648d-e04b-47ec-9f37-c8ad9583fb22" />